nfriedly/dog-food/README.md

 ![parts](pics/parts.jpg) ![soldered](pics/soldered.jpg)

 Todo:
-* Adding a light sensor to dim the LED when it's dark.
 * Add a way to see exactly how long it's been and perhaps set the time
 * Mount and enclose things properly